Many or all companies we feature compensate us. Compensation and editorial

 Is it bad to use cash advance apps every month?

 It’s not ideal.
-Frequent use could signal that your income doesn’t cover your expenses, which can lead to long-term financial stress.
-Instead of relying on apps every month, consider building a budget or exploring side income options.
+Frequent use can signal that your expenses exceed your income, which can lead to ongoing financial stress.
+These apps are best used occasionally—not as a recurring solution.

 If you’re in an emergency and don’t have any savings to fall back on, a low-cost cash advance with little to no fees might be a helpful short-term fix.
 Just make sure you can pay it back by your next paycheck or when it’s due.
 This isn’t something to rely on regularly; it should really just be for those rare, urgent situations.